Velomotion logo Velomotion small logo

 It is a principle that is as simple as it is foolproof and that has quickly become second nature.
 Thanks to the large shift paddles, which can be reached from many grip positions, there is no mistake when changing gears; Even with thick gloves you are guaranteed to hit the button.
 A clear click and the tactile feedback indicate successful operation.
 The small buttons on the inside of the shift paddles are used to fine-tune the rear derailleur: If you operate the paddle while holding down the button, the rear derailleur moves 0,25 mm inwards (left paddle) or outwards (right paddle).
 If you want to reposition the derailleur, you can test its operation by pressing the button on the front of the derailleur that triggers the shifting process.

-The rear derailleur and front derailleur are not exactly filigree, which of course is not least due to the batteries that are attached to the switching components.
-The batteries are hooked and clicked; When switching gears, a green illuminated dot indicates that the respective battery is sufficiently charged.
-SRAM speaks of 60 driving hours or 1.000 kilometers with one battery charge.
-Lights up red when shifting, the battery is below 25%, flashing red, below 10%; but that still corresponds to several hours of driving time.
-It is not necessarily to be expected that both batteries will run out of power at the same time - it is likely that the rear derailleur will do it first, especially since you switch gears at the back much more often.
-And if that happens on the go, you can always attach the front derailleur battery to the rear derailleur.
-The small batteries in the shifters (CR2032) are said to last for two years.
+The rear and front derailleurs aren't exactly delicate, which is, of course, due in no small part to the batteries that are attached to the shifting components.
+The batteries are hooked in and clicked into place; a green indicator indicates that the respective battery is sufficiently charged when shifting.
+SRAM claims a 60-hour or 1.000 Kilometers on a single battery charge.
+If it lights up red when shifting, the battery is below 25%; if it flashes red, it's below 10%; but that still corresponds to several hours of riding time.
+It's not necessarily expected that both batteries will run out of power at the same time—the rear derailleur's will probably run out first, especially since you shift gears at the rear much more often.
+And if that happens while you're on the move, you can always attach the front derailleur battery to the rear derailleur.
+The small batteries in the shift levers (CR2032) are said to last two years.

 Decentralized power supply and hidden switching heads